Gibellula attenboroughii: Habitat

 Gibellula attenboroughii is currently known only from the island of Ireland.
 In Northern Ireland, it has been recorded from County Down and County Fermanagh.
 In the Republic of Ireland, it is known from County Cavan.
 Specimens of Metellina merianae spiders infected with Gibellula fungi from Wales may also represent records of G. attenboroughii, but this identification is tentative.

 Metellina merianae inhabits the twilight zone near the entrances to caves, as well as man-made spaces such as cellars, culverts, and storage-rooms.
 Meta menardi is more common in the dark zone, but is specially adapted to the epigean/hypogean ecotone and frequently shares an overlapping niche with Metellina merianae.
 In one case, infected specimens of both species were found around 3 cm apart around 20 m from the entrance to a cave.

 Biology

 Both Meta menardi and Metellina merianae are rather cryptic spiders, preferring to stay close to their webs and use sit-and-wait strategies to hunt prey.
-However, all specimens of spiders infected by have been found exposed in the open on the ceiling of caves and man-made structures.
+However, all specimens of spiders infected by G. attenboroughii have been found exposed in the open on the ceiling of caves and man-made structures.
 This may be a behavioural change caused by G. attenboroughii, as specimens that die in more open areas would be more exposed to air currents that spread spores.
 Similar behavioural changes have been observed in Welsh specimens of spiders tentatively identified as being infected by G. attenboroughii; as there were no cave systems in that locality, the spiders instead moved from their usual niches to more open sphagnum moss.